-Koh Phangan, home of the famous Full Moon Party!
-Increasingly all it is becoming known for…
+Koh Phangan, home of the infamous Full Moon Party!
+But that's not all there is to it!

 So is it still the gem of the Gulf, the tropical paradise that has attracted so many backpackers and tourists over the years, or has it become a Malia like place where drunken youngsters gather en mass for a monthly dance/mating ritual known as the Full Moon Party?

 EVEN HAAD RIN BEACH IS PRETTY WHEN IT’S NOT THE MORNING AFTER FULL MOON PARTY